istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 ### Istio Ambient Traffic Redirection: What This Gets Us

 The end result of the new ambient capture model is that all traffic capture and redirection happens inside the pod’s network namespace.
-To the node, the CNI, and everything else, it looks like there is a sidecar proxy inside the pod, even though there is, as before, **no sidecar proxy running in the pod** at all.
+To the node, the CNI, and everything else, it looks like there is a sidecar proxy inside the pod, even though there is **no sidecar proxy running in the pod** at all.
 Remember that the job of CNI implementations is to get packets **to and from** the pod.
 By design and by the CNI spec, they do not care what happens to packets after that point.

 This approach automatically eliminates conflicts with a wide range of CNI and NetworkPolicy implementations, and drastically improves Istio ambient mesh compatibility with all major managed Kubernetes offerings across all major CNIs.